On this page

 return time.time()

-🔵 Deep Dive: IS_CHANGED is a ComfyUI optimization hook.
-By default, if a node’s inputs haven’t changed, ComfyUI skips re-executing it and uses the cached output.
-For deterministic parameters that’s fine — but for random:5 seeds, you need fresh values each run.
-Returning time.time() guarantees the value is always “changed.”
+IS_CHANGED is a ComfyUI optimization hook.
+By default, if a node’s inputs haven’t changed since the last run, ComfyUI skips re-executing it and uses the cached output.
+For deterministic parameters, that’s fine.
+But for random:5 seeds, you need fresh values every run.
+Returning time.time() guarantees the value is always “changed,” so the node always re-executes.

-This is the core of the pattern.
-The define_parameter method receives whatever stack existed before it and returns a larger stack.
+This is the core of the pattern. define_parameter receives whatever stack existed before it and returns a larger one:

 def define_parameter(